RomiconEZ/KONSPECTO-LLM/md-files/project-architecture.md

 - **backend/Dockerfile**: Instructions for building the backend service Docker image.
 - **agent/Dockerfile**: Instructions for building the AI agent Docker image.
 - **nginx/nginx.conf**: Nginx configuration file for proxying requests and serving static files.
-- **volumes/data/**: Folder for storing data used by Docker containers, such as the database.
+- **volumes/data/**: Folder for storing data used by Docker containers.

 ---